lidia-k/PatternX-Duplicate-Finder/README.md

 ### Run Neo4J

+We've set up a Neo4j server on an EC2 instance, with the database already populated with data.
+You can access the Neo4j Browser by navigating to the server's IP address.
+To connect to the database, update the .env file with the appropriate configuration settings.

-To start, you need to pull the Neo4j Docker image and run a container.
+To run Neo4j locally, you need to pull the Neo4j Docker image and run a container.
 Execute the following commands in your terminal from the root directory of the project:
 ```
 docker pull neo4j